arj03/ssb-browser-demo/README.md

  - private messages including private blobs
  - ooo messages

-Tested in Chrome which provides a file api.
+Tested with Chrome and firefix.
+Chrome seems faster.

 Chrome needs to be run with: --allow-file-access-from-files to work!